2decomp-fft/2decomp-fft/submissionjoss/paper.md

 (GNU, Intel, NVHPC, CRAY).
 It has CMAKE capabilities as well as a proper continuous integration framework with automated tests.
 The new library was designed to be more appealing to the scientific community,
-and can now be easily implemented as an independant library for use by other software.
+and can now be easily implemented as an independent library for use by other software.

 # Acknowledgements